Nick-Pleva/Data-Science-Pinnacle-Project/README.md

 <img width="850" height="507" alt="image" src="https://github.com/user-attachments/assets/4d390910-3ede-493d-9743-166a043f8160" />
 <img width="850" height="507" alt="image" src="https://github.com/user-attachments/assets/d1834997-371e-42f1-a0c5-81a002229f22" />

-We want to work with three rows.
 We want to try and predict the ratings of TV shows and movies.
-The question we want to answer is, "Is there a corrilation between the rating of a movie and it's title and theme?"
+The question we want to answer is, "Is there a correlation between the rating of a movie and both it's title and genre?".
+We want to use the "listed in" and the "title" columns to try and predict the "ratings" column.

 We started off with getting a count of how many different themes there were.
 If there were too many, then the model might not do as well because there wouldn't be enough correlation to base it's prediction off of.
 If there were too little, then there would not be a correlation to keep track of, but for the opposite reason.
 We took a count and there was about 20-25 genres for movies and same for TV shows.
 This is enough for a correlation.